Efradgalio/MLZoomcamp-2022-Summary/Week-7 midterm-project/README.md

 python testing_predict_api.py
 ```

-**Note:** You can change the values inside testing_predict_api.py to play with and get the different result from the web service
+**Note:** You can change the values inside testing_predict_api.py to play with and get the different result from the web service.